 Staff members must be fit to drive and free from any drugs, alcohol or medicine which may impair their judgment and the ability to drive.

 Their behaviour must be appropriate at all times.
-Any incidents that occur on the journey must be reported to the DSO and Academy Director straight away or as soon as it is safe to do so.
+Any incidents that occur on the journey must be reported to the DSO and Academy Manager straight away or as soon as it is safe to do so.

 When transporting young players, staff must adhere to all legal requirements such as not using mobile phones.
 They must also consider recommendations such as taking regular breaks whilst driving and being aware of the dangers associated with tiredness when driving.